Computational-Plant-Science/plantit/docs/md/about.md

 ---

-- is a science gateway for plant phenomics and morphology
+- is a workflow automation tool for computational plant science
-- was preceded by &mdash; grew out of, as it were &mdash; [DIRT](http://dirt.cyverse.org/?q=welcome) (**D**igital **I**maging of **R**oot **T**raits), which measures traits of monocot and dicot roots from digital images, automates the extraction of root traits, and makes high-throughput grid computing environments available to end-users without technical training
+- was preceded by &mdash; grew out of, as it were &mdash; [DIRT](http://dirt.cyverse.org/?q=welcome) (**D**igital **I**maging of **R**oot **T**raits), which measures traits of monocot and dicot roots from user-uploaded images, making high-throughput grid computing environments available via web portal
-- is software-as-a-service allowing plant scientists and professionals to store, publish, and access data with CyVerse, and run simulations and analyses on clusters from a web browser
+- is software-as-a-service: store, publish, and access data with CyVerse, and run simulations and analyses on clusters from a browser
-- is a platform-as-a-service for programmers and research software developers, integrated tightly with GitHub: just add a `plantit.yaml` file to your repository to deploy a workflow developed with your tools of choice
+- is a platform-as-a-service, integrated with GitHub and Docker: just add a `plantit.yaml` file to your repository to deploy a container to a cluster or supercomputer

 <br/>

-### Why does it exist?
+### So, a bioinformatics gateway?

 ---

-When

-- a field biologist collects a dataset, associates it with metadata, preprocesses it, acquires a DOI, and publishes it to the community
-- a breeder deploys an automated imaging mechanism and generates thousands of 3D reconstructions, each described by hundreds of images
-- a researcher develops a growth model and runs embarrassingly parallel simulations to explore the corresponding phenotype space
-- a computer scientist shares an algorithm with biologists who may be unfamiliar with the command line and may use a variety of operating systems

-...it can involve

-- hard drives
-- shell scripting
-- emailing strangers
-- juggling job submission scripts
-- answering support requests at 2am
-- sticking notes to computer monitors
-- remembering which directory yesterday's data is in

-Can't the computer do some of the painful bits?

-### Is it a bioinformatics gateway?

----

-It's flexible enough to run nearly any container-friendly workload, but if you want to do genomics, a tool like [CoGe](https://genomevolution.org/CoGe/) or [easyGWAS](https://easygwas.ethz.ch/) may be a better fit.
+PlantIT is flexible enough to run most container-friendly workloads, but if you want to do genomics, an established tool like [CoGe](https://genomevolution.org/CoGe/) or [easyGWAS](https://easygwas.ethz.ch/) may be a better fit.
+Feel free to [get in touch](https://github.com/Computational-Plant-Science/plantit/discussions) with questions about your use case.

 <br/>